 As we have seen, patients with a DNA fragmentation index can benefit from the use of this new technique.
 You can find more information about this disorder in the following article: What is sperm DNA fragmentation?

 In addition to the MACS technique, there are also other new sperm selection methods, such as IMSI and PICSI.
 IMSI (Intracytoplasmic Morphologically Selected Sperm Injection) consists of choosing the sperm to be used in ICSI using a more powerful microscope that allows a better visualization of the morphology.
 If you want to delve deeper into this topic, we recommend you to visit this article: What is IMSI?

 On the other hand, PICSI (physiological ICSI) consists of selecting the spermatozoa that would be capable of fertilizing the egg under physiological conditions, i.e. in the mother's body.
 In the following article, you can read more about this technique: What is PICSI?

 We make a great effort to provide you with the highest quality information.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!

-FAQs from users: 'From how many failed cycles is it recommended to use the MACS technique?', 'What percentage of sperm selection using adnexin V columns increases the probability of successful treatment?', 'Can MACS be performed with sperm obtained through testicular biopsy?', 'Are Annex V columns an alternative to density gradients?' and 'Can sex be selected using this technique?'.
+FAQs from users: 'From how many failed cycles is it recommended to use the MACS technique?', 'What percentage of sperm selection using adnexin V columns increases the probability of successful treatment?', 'Can MACS be performed with sperm obtained through testicular biopsy?', 'When is MACS recommended?', 'Are Annex V columns an alternative to density gradients?' and 'Can sex be selected using this technique?'.